Week Ride FAQ

 You can purchase a bus ticket or parking pass by going to the Merchandise section of the Week Ride information.
 You’ll find the registration forms for parking and bus tickets there.

 Can I ship my bike?

-If you’re flying into Portland or don’t want the hassle of dealing with your bike on the way to the starting point, we encourage you to ship your bike directly to the starting location in John Day.
+If you’re flying into Portland or don’t want the hassle of dealing with your bike on the way to the starting point, we encourage you to ship your bike directly to the starting location.